FAQ

 Hygiene certification:

-Hygiene certification (in force since 2007) is a certification following the guidelines for “Good working practice in the sector tattooing, permanent make-up, piercing and related practices”, which is recognised by the Federal Office of Public Health (BAG) and the various professional associations and is a condition for membership of the Permanent Make-up specialist section.
+Hygiene certification (in force since 2007) is a certification in accordance with the guidelines of the Federal Food Safety and Veterinary Office (BLV) and fully complies with the requirements for good working practices in the field of tattooing, permanent make-up, piercing and related practices.
+These are recognised by the Federal Food Safety and Veterinary Office (BLV) and various professional associations and are a prerequisite.

-Annual inspection and certification of my studio is carried out by the EYECO Company.
+The inspection and certification of my studio is carried out by the cantonal chemist of the canton of Zug.